rakrsh/wedding-planner/frontend/README.md

-# Frontend (Next.js)
+# Frontend (React + Vite)

-This is a minimal Next.js scaffold for the Indian Wedding Planner UI.
+This is a minimal React (Vite) scaffold for the Indian Wedding Planner UI.

 Run locally: